Rollins

 Determining If Your Credit Will Transfer

-Rollins will accept most transfer credit for courses completed at a regionally accredited college or university.
+Rollins will accept most transfer credit for courses completed at a regionally or nationally accredited college or university.
 When reviewing courses for transfer, the following must be met:

 • Courses must be college level.
 Developmental courses will not qualify for transfer.